-Shave In the Right Direction: As mentioned earlier, shaving with the grain will avoid pulling the hair up and away from the skin, reducing the risk of burn, irritation, and in-grown hairs.
+Shave In the Right Direction: As mentioned earlier, shaving with the grain will avoid pulling the hair up and away from the skin, reducing the risk of burn, irritation, bleeding from a shaving cut, and in-grown hairs.

 Shave With Short Strokes: This will protect the skin better and avoid the razor pulling on your skin.
 It will also prevent your razor from clogging or becoming blunt.